anodyne/docs/introduction.md

 {% quick-links %}

-{% quick-link title="Installation" icon="installation" href="/docs/2.7/installation" description="Step-by-step guide to installing Nova on your server." /%}
+{% quick-link title="Installation" icon="flex-rocket" href="/docs/2.7/installation" description="Step-by-step guide to installing Nova on your server." /%}

-{% quick-link title="Core concepts" icon="presets" href="/docs/2.7/directory-structure" description="Learn about Nova and how to work with it." /%}
+{% quick-link title="Core concepts" icon="flex-database" href="/docs/2.7/directory-structure" description="Learn about Nova and how to work with it." /%}

-{% quick-link title="MODs" icon="plugins" href="/docs/2.7/mods/extensions" description="Extend Nova with third-party or your own MODs." /%}
+{% quick-link title="MODs" icon="flex-puzzle" href="/docs/2.7/mods/extensions" description="Extend Nova with third-party or your own MODs." /%}

-{% quick-link title="Skinning" icon="theming" href="/docs/2.7/skins/overview" description="Learn to skin Nova's design to fit your game." /%}
+{% quick-link title="Skinning" icon="flex-paint-brush" href="/docs/2.7/skins/overview" description="Learn to skin Nova's design to fit your game." /%}

 {% /quick-links %}